Transfers of Assets that Medicaid Does Not Penalize

 - Into trust for the sole benefit of your child who is blind or permanently disabled at any age..

-In addition, you may transfer your home to those listed above, as well as to the following individuals:
+In addition, you may transfer your home to the following individuals (as well as to those listed above):

 - Your child who is under age 21 (rather unusual for nursing home residents);

 - Your child who is blind or permanently disabled;

 - Your child who has lived in your home for at least two years prior to your moving to a nursing home and who provided you with care that allowed you to stay at home during that time (often referred to as the “caretaker” child); or